hasura/ekg-prometheus/Tutorial.md

 ## Sampling groups of metrics atomically

-`ekg-core` provides a way to obtain atomic snapshots of a group of metrics.
+`ekg-prometheus` provides a way to obtain atomic snapshots of a group of metrics.
 This can be useful if

 - you need a consistent view of several metrics, or